The Music Theory Advantage TM

 That this structure is common to both music and mathematics shows that music is mathematical in a systemically functioning sense such that operations are applied to numbers in both systems.

-However, to the extent that intervals function within the constraints of the twelve tone equal temperament musical system, intervals function as the numbers of our pitch based music.
-Both music and mathematics use a set of basic elements (intervals, numbers) that have an ordinal structure.
-Both systems have operations that are applied to these elements.
-Most importantly, our progress in the study of both music and mathematics benefits from skill development pertaining to the simple manipulation of each system’s set of numerals.
-It is the observation that the structure and function of number exists in both music and mathematics, which provides the skill development focus of this course.
-In mathematics there is a very clear focus on essential skill development relative to working with numbers.
-The undeniable clarity of the structure and function of numbers in mathematics enforces the priority of this focus and the resulting sequencing of subject matter in course design.
 A great deal of music education lacks this focus.
-Relative to the scope of music, the structure and function of number exists in music just as it does in mathematics.
-Therefore, there must be a similar priority of focus on skill development in music education.
+Relative to the scope of music, the structure and function of number exists in music in a very similar way to how it exists in mathematics.
+Therefore, a similar priority of focus on skill development in music education is appropriate.
 In mathematics, you would not dream of teaching more advance topics without first teaching a student how to count.
 The musical equivalent of counting, which is spelling intervals, is often put off for years or never developed at all.
-Musical counting, to the detriment of music students, is almost never developed to its full potential.
+Musical counting, to the detriment of music students, is almost never developed to anywhere near its full potential.
 In order to bring essential skill development for music theory in line with the developmental dictates of the numerical structure of musical intervals, The Music Theory AdvantageTM course of study will prioritize a focus on developing your skill in working with musical intervals in order to enhance your productivity in the study of music theory.
-This will serve to develop a set of essential skills that are the musical analogue of counting, counting by groups, addition and subtraction.
+This will serve to develop a set of essential skills that are the musical analogue of counting.

 [1] We could also do the reverse and rename the set elements to match the names of the intervals.
 For example, a Major 3rd would be notated as M3 = {0, P1, m2, M2, m3}.
 Either method works to eliminate the inconsistency in naming conventions and clearly demonstrates the ordinal structure of musical intervals.
-Changing the interval names to mathematical numerals is the method illustrated in the table below in order to demonstrate their exact correspondence to the ordinal structure of natural numbers.
+Changing the interval names to mathematical numerals is the method illustrated in the table above in order to demonstrate their exact correspondence to the ordinal structure of natural numbers.

 Copyright © 2008-2011 Kenneth J. Maxwell Jr.